Evergreen Counseling, LLC

 Mental Health Counseling

 I am a Licensed Clinical Mental Health Counselor.
 I graduated in 2014 with a Master’s degree in Mental Health Counseling and have since worked with populations that are struggling with adjustment struggles or mental health disorders.
-I am a member of Riverstone Wellness Collaborative.
 I am licensed to treat individuals in both North and South Carolina.

 I have particular interest and experience working with survivors of trauma, survivors of abuse, adult children of alcoholics/mentally ill/abusive parents, people pleasers, young adults in transition, perfectionists, and those navigating life stressors.
 I feel most effective treating adults (18+).

-I have 8 years’ experience and use the following modalities: Cognitive Behavioral Therapy and Attachment-Based Therapy.
+I have 13 years’ experience and use the following modalities: Acceptance and Commitment Therapy (ACT), Psychodynamic therapy, and Motivational Inteviewing.

 Practice Information